nicknettleton/nicknettleton.github.io/src/content/blog/2025-10-16-simple-vs-complex-models.md

 This is why the 'Black Box' is not just a technical curiosity; it is a governance crisis.
 If we cannot explain the model, we cannot fully trust its decisions in critical infrastructure. **We cannot regulate what we cannot read**.

 That's the Explainability Problem.
-In my next post, I'm going to explore the current state of AI explainability, and why, from a user perspective, it's not doing what we need it to.
+In an upcoming post, I'll to explore the current state of AI explainability, and why, from a user perspective, it's not doing what we need it to.
 Then we can start to explore solutions.

 [^1]: See for example Epoch AI's training compute data on notable AI models - https://epoch.ai/data/ai-models